DapperLib/Dapper/Readme.md

 Will dapper work with my db provider?
 ---------------------
-Dapper has no DB specific implementation details, it works across all .net ado providers including sqlite, sqlce, firebird, oracle, MySQL and SQL Server
+Dapper has no DB specific implementation details, it works across all .net ado providers including sqlite, sqlce, firebird, oracle, MySQL, PostgreSQL and SQL Server

 Do you have a comprehensive list of examples?
 ---------------------